Winter weather can cause car accidents in two main ways:

-- The road might be more slippery: any type of precipitation can make the roads more slippery, including rain, snow, ice, and slush.
+- The road might be more slippery: Any type of precipitation can make the roads more slippery, including rain, snow, ice, and slush.
 When there is precipitation, drivers must add more stopping distance in case their cars cannot get much traction on the road.
 Drivers should also slow down so that they have more time to stop their vehicles should they need to suddenly.

-- The road might be harder to see: precipitation and fog can cause low visibility for many drivers.
+- The road might be harder to see: Precipitation and fog can cause low visibility for many drivers.
 It might be difficult to see lanes, nearby traffic, or approaching intersections and turns.
 Drivers should turn on their headlights to see better and slow down until visibility improves.

-- Drivers need to prepare their vehicles before winter: many drivers prepare for the winter by changing their tires to snow tires or putting on chains.
+- Drivers need to prepare their vehicles before winter: Many drivers prepare for the winter by changing their tires to snow tires or putting on chains.
 However, there are other maintenance concerns drivers must check as the cold season comes, such as whether their headlights, taillights, windshield wipers, and defrosters work.

 - Drivers should stay on main roadways: Some drivers may want to avoid being on the road with other traffic and opt to drive on side roads instead of main highways.
 However, side roads are not always salted as regularly as main roadways and could be more hazardous when snow or ice is present.

-Winter Weather Cause Fatal Accidents Every Year
+Winter Weather Causes Fatal Accidents Every Year

 If another party caused or contributed to your loved one’s accident, you might file a lawsuit against them for their negligence.
 Another party may be held liable if:

 - They did not have their headlights on during low visibility conditions on icy roads.